xpanvictor/ZecKit/README.md

 ## Project Goals

-ZecDev Launchpad aims to solve the critical gap left by zcashd deprecation:
+ZecKit aims to solve the critical gap left by zcashd deprecation:

 1. **Standardize Zebra Development:** One consistent way to run Zebra + light-client backends locally and in CI
 2. **Enable UA-Centric Testing:** Built-in support for Unified Address (ZIP-316) workflows